MissBidule/MissBidule/README.md

 Pokimac : [repo](https://github.com/MissBidule/Pokimac)
 Technologies : C, C++, SDL
 A pokemon like.
 I've done all the SDL part and animation of the sprite.
-Using the code my teammate had done to optimize it and harmonize it with the code.
+Using the code my teammate had done to optimize it and harmonize it with my overall code.
 <img width="450" alt="Pokimac" src="https://user-images.githubusercontent.com/99469442/203804114-72a3a4ea-d13d-4102-b3b9-6e3dcc242fec.gif">

 Childchemy : [repo](https://github.com/MissBidule/Childchemy) [demo](https://just-kiel.itch.io/childchemy)